lcccodes/configure-ad/README.md

 </p>
 <p>
 [ABOVE]: Running a powershell script to add users, who will be automatically added to an _EMPLOYEES folder and the Domain.Users security group.
+Note: you must open Powershell as an admin.
+Create a new file and save your script within it.
+Then click the green triangle icon to "run."
 </p><p>

 ![image](https://github.com/lcccodes/configure-ad/assets/171904823/b85c3e0d-aca8-47b3-8cc3-5b1642ae90e3)